vladimirKa002/tanks-game/Readme.md

 First of all, go to menu page and select game mode.
 It can be duel (1 vs 1) and 2x2 (team fight).
 After this you will be redirected to waiting page.
 It will be showing a number of connected users.
 Each user will have a unique session id parameter.
-After enough users will connect to game, you will be redirected to the game page.
+After a sufficient number of users connect to the game, you will be redirected to the game page.

 ### Game field
 During the initialization of the game, a new field is generated.
 It can